 One thing that you may overlook when you’re watching professional golfers is that, by and large, they are just guys playing golf.
 They get competitive, they talk trash, they get angry and they like to make bets with one another.
 They’re simply better at playing golf than everybody else.

 Thus, the concept for The Match was born.
-Two of the most famous golfers ever to play the game, Tiger Woods and Phil Mickelson, would go head-to-head with each other in a match play event for $9 million.
+Two of the most famous golfers ever to play the game, Tiger Woods and Phil Mickelson, went head-to-head with each other in a match play event for $9 million.
 The Match, which ended up taking place on Nov.
 23, 2018, at Las Vegas’ Shadow Creek Golf Course, also allowed the two players to make side bets with each other and featured trash talking between the two golf greats.

 Needless to say, the show was a tremendous success.
 Mickelson ended up winning after 22 holes of play, and the two bet nearly $2 million in side bets out of their own pockets.